SYSPROG-JLS/S370BALAsm/README.txt

 # a real one or one run virtually under Hercules).
 #
 # S370BALAsm is written in Python V3.
+# You must have Python V3 installed on your PC or Mac.
+#
 # In an effort to make this as fun for me
-# as possible (which of course is my aim)
+# as possible (which of course is my aim),
-# there is precious little, if any, extensive
+# there is some, but not extensive
 # error checking.
 If you have bad assembler code
 # S370BALAsm will abend, and hopefully you will
 # be able to fix your problem.
+Always look at your code
+# first before blaming the assembler.
 #
 # Also, for you Python purists out there, this
 # code is not necessarily PEP 8 complient nor